Policy on Student Misconduct in Academic Studies

 - Have access to any document relating to the charge.

 - Be represented by counsel.
-Students exercising this right must notify the Assistant or Associate Dean for Student Affairs no later than five business days before the scheduled date of the hearing.
+Students exercising this right must notify the Assistant or Associate Dean of Student Affairs no later than five business days before the scheduled date of the hearing.
 Failure to do so may result in delay of the hearing date and will extend the period in which the hearing must be held from 30 to 45 business days.
 If the student chooses to be represented, the School of Pharmacy shall have the right to be represented by University counsel.

 - Testify on his/her own behalf, including the presentation of relevant testimony and/or exhibits.
 Present his/her own witnesses.